-I know the most common concern of my clients is “how will I find the time to do what you are teaching me on LinkedIn?”.
-While in many cases, we take on the social media marketing/reputation management/engagement for our clients, LinkedIn still requires some personal input because it is a professional to professional network.
-Sure, we can handle your LinkedIn Company Page and you can send us Status Updates and we will help you write your LinkedIn Articles but YOU still need to participate on this fantastic business building platform.
+I know the most common concern of my clients is “How will I find the time to do what you are teaching me on LinkedIn?”
+While in many cases we take on the social media marketing/reputation management/engagement for our clients, LinkedIn still requires some personal input because it is a professional to professional network.
+Sure, we can handle your LinkedIn Company Page, you can send us Status Updates and we will help you write your LinkedIn Articles, but YOU still need to participate on this fantastic business building platform.
 Of course, LinkedIn recently changed their entire platform so you need to be aware of those changes.

 - You must think of your time on LinkedIn as business development, networking, prospecting, relationship building and referral marketing time.
 It is not play time on social media.
 If you are old enough to remember writing a letter, stuffing envelopes, and sticking on stamps, driving around to potential clients and even cold calling, you know the value of business development right from your computer in so much less time.
 Think of LinkedIn as a Global Networking Event.
 Figure out the best time of day and days of the week for you to focus on #LinkedIn.
 Is it first thing every morning when you check your emails (from your phone or your tablet or your computer)?
 Is it after lunch?
 Would you prefer 2-3 days per week instead of every day?
 Are you more apt to do this in the evening?

 - If you choose every day (Monday thru Friday for sure), start with 20 minutes each day.
 If you prefer not to do LinkedIn everyday, choose 2-3 days and block out 45 minutes.
 Here’s the key – PUT THIS ON YOUR CALENDAR GOING FORWARD – IT IS AN APPOINTMENT TO DO BUSINESS GROWTH AND MARKETING.